Scale invariance of cell size fluctuations in starving bacteria: Supplementary Note 3: Supplementary simulation methods

 \subsection{Simulation methods}

 The parameters used in the simulations were evaluated as follows.
-First, from the observations of the exponential growth phase, we determined the growth rate $\lambda_0$ directly.
-This allowed us to set the cycle progression speed $\mu_0$ too, by using the relation $\mu_0^{-1}\simeq (1.3\lambda_0^{-0.84}+42)$ proposed by Wallden \textit{et al.} \cite{Wallden2016} (the values of $\lambda_0$ and $\mu_0$ in the unit of $\mathrm{min^{-1}}$ are used here).
+First, from the observations of the exponential growth phase, we determined the growth rate $\lambda_0$ and the mean cell size $v_0$ directly.
+This allowed us to set the cycle progression speed $\mu_0$ too, by using the relation $\mu_0^{-1}\simeq (1.3\lambda_0^{-0.84}+42)$ proposed by Wallden \textit{et al.} \cite{Wallden2016} (the values of $\lambda_0$ and $\mu_0$ are in the unit of $\mathrm{min^{-1}}$ here).
 Concerning the volume threshold for initiating the replication, we found such a value of $\delta_\mean$ (or $\vth_\mean$) that reproduced the experimentally observed mean cell volume in the growth phase.
 The standard deviation $\delta_\std$ (or $\vth_\std$) was set to be $10\%$ of the mean $\delta_\mean$ ($\vth_\mean$), based on the relation on the initiation volume found by Wallden \textit{et al.} \cite{Wallden2016}.
 They also measured the fluctuations of the time length of the C+D period; this led us to estimate $\XCDth_\std$ at 5\% of $\expct{\XCDth}$, i.e., $\XCDth_\std=0.05$.
-On the septum positions, we measured their fluctuations and found little difference in $x^\mathrm{sep}_\std$ among the different growth conditions we used, and also in the non-nutritious case (Fig.~S6).
+On the septum positions, we measured their fluctuations and found little difference in $x^\mathrm{sep}_\std$ among the different growth conditions we used, and also in the non-nutritious case (Supplementary~Fig.~8).
 We therefore used a single value $x^\mathrm{sep}_\std=0.0325$ for all simulations.
+Note that, without this stochastic asymmetric division, the cell size distribution exhibited periodic oscillations, presumably because cellular states between siblings were strongly correlated then.

 In the following, we describe how the remaining parameters were evaluated and how the simulations were carried out for each set of the simulations presented in this work.